mgrojo/ASFML/README.md

 Under Windows, you might need to update the path to your libraries in the provided GPR files.

-Using alire you can add this library to your project as simply as:
+Using Alire, you can add this library to your project as simply as:
 `alr with asfml`

 ## Examples
-You can see simple test examples in the `tests` directory.
+You can see simple test examples in the [`tests`](./tests/) directory.
 For some demo games, you can review the project [16-Games](https://github.com/mgrojo/16-Games).

 Links to projects using ASFML can be found in the